Come as You Are (Nirvana song): Music video

 The music video was directed by Kevin Kerslake, who later directed the videos for "Lithium", "In Bloom", and "Sliver", as well as Pantera's music video for "This Love".
 After the unsatisfactory experience filming the "Smells Like Teen Spirit" video with Samuel Bayer, Cobain selected Kerslake due to his impressionistic style.
-Cobain was unable to formulate any ideas beyond homaging the Nevermind album cover and including "a lot of purples and reds", so he let Kerslake conceptualize the clip.
-The band shot outdoor footage in a park in Hollywood Hills a few days prior to the main video shoot.
+Cobain was unable to formulate any ideas beyond homaging the Nevermind album cover and including "a lot of purples and reds", so he let Kerslake conceptualize the video.
+Filming took place between January 16-20, 1992.
+The band shot outdoor footage in Wattles Park in Hollywood Hills a few days prior to the main video shoot.
+This took place in an Air National Guard hangar at Van Nuys Airport.
 Kerslake projected this footage in the background of many shots in the main part of the video.

 The video features the band in a dark room, where the appearance of falling water in front of the band distorts and blurs the band members' forms (an idea suggested by Cobain).
 Throughout the video, clips such as cells multiplying at an incredible rate and an unborn organism in its embryonic stages are shown.
 The video also features Kurt Cobain swinging violently on a chandelier as water begins to flow into the room as well as a dog wearing a cone collar trying to go down stairs, a baby swimming underwater (a reference to the cover of Nevermind), and a pistol sinking.
 Towards the end, a clip of the band appears, with Cobain in the front, lying on the ground and kissing the camera.

-In popular culture
+The music video was placed into heavy rotation on MTV in the US.
+It was placed into the Buzz Bin on MTV Europe, before being placed into active and heavy rotation.
+It was also played on MTV Australia, Rage and Video Smash Hits in Australia.

+In his biography, The Storyteller, Grohl wrote that he can no longer watch the video because it reminds him what a bad state that Cobain was in at the time due to his heroin abuse.